 Quality Assurance tests look at the functionality of Moodle from a user's point of view.

-- Select a test from the list.
+- Select a test from the list of QA tests.
 If you wish, you can click the 'Assign to me' button, so that nobody else chooses the same test to run.
 (If you then find you are unable to run the test, you can assign the issue to 'Nobody'.)

 - Choose an appropriate workflow action: